Back to Top

 • supporting the brilliant artists by publishing their books, arranging programs, making interviews and presenting them in the social media;

-• preparing the opportunity for publishing books of Afghan well-known writers who are in the country or are refuged to Iran, Pakistan and needs support, whose works are censored and are not supported to publish.
+• preparing the opportunity for publishing books of Afghanistan’s well-known writers who are in the country or are refuged to Iran, Pakistan and needs support, whose works are censored and are not supported to publish.